Anna Pak Agi: Biography

 She was arrested with her husband and eldest son.
-The latter had numerous friends at court, who did all in their power to make them apostates, and at length succeed as far as her husband and son were concerned: they were then set free.
+The latter had numerous friends at court, who did all in their power to make them apostates, and at length succeeded as far as her husband and son were concerned: they were then set free.
 Anna, however, remained firm.
 The judge often tried to shake her determination by severity or by kindness, but his endeavors were vain.

 Her husband and son came to see her daily and entreated her to say but one word, and leave the prison.
 They presented to her the desolation of her family, her old mother at the point of death, her children crying out for her, but her resolution was unshaken.
 "What," she said, "for a few days of life will you expose yourselves to everlasting death?
 Instead of soliciting me to transgress, you should exhort me to remain steadfast.
 Return, return rather to God, and envy me my happiness."

 Anna remained in prison for three months, and died on 24 May 1839, at the age of fifty-seven.